Simply put The Hill School is a close-knit community of boarding and day students and faculty from around the world who live and learn together.

 What sports does The Hill School offer?

-The Hill School offers 22 interscholastic sports: Baseball, Basketball, Crew, Cross Country, Fencing, Field Hockey, Football, Golf, Ice Hockey, Lacrosse, Rock Climbing, Soccer, Softball, Squash, Swimming, Swimming and Diving, Tennis, Track and Field, Ultimate Frisbee, Water Polo, Winter Track and Wrestling.
+The Hill School offers 24 interscholastic sports: Baseball, Basketball, Crew, Cross Country, Dance, Diving, Fencing, Field Hockey, Football, Golf, Ice Hockey, Lacrosse, Rock Climbing, Soccer, Softball, Squash, Swimming, Swimming and Diving, Tennis, Track and Field, Ultimate Frisbee, Water Polo, Winter Track and Wrestling.
+The Hill School is ranked as one of the top boarding schools for most sports offered.

 What is The Hill School's ranking?

-The Hill School ranks among the top 20 boarding schools for High # of AP/advanced courses offered and High SSAT scores.
+The Hill School ranks among the top 20 boarding schools for Low acceptance rates, Most sports offered, High # of AP/advanced courses offered and High SSAT scores.

 When is the application deadline for The Hill School?